Photo: Osmo Tapio Räihälä

 The second performance was given at the ISCM World Music Days 2015 festival in 2nd of October 2015 in Slovenia, Ljubljana by the Slovenian Philharmonic Orchestra, conducted by intelligent and sensitive TaeJung Lee.
 It was a wonderful and lively performance indeed and I’m very glad that I was able to make it to Ljubljana and hear also the second performance live.
 Hopefully not the last!

-Frank J. Oteri of New Music USA wrote of the second performance: “Whisked Whistle...is chuck full of unusual sonic effects, but they also always have a clear musical purpose.
+Frank J. Oteri of New Music USA wrote of the second performance in 2015: “Whisked Whistle...is chuck full of unusual sonic effects, but they also always have a clear musical purpose.
 At one point in this piece there’s a passage that’s very reminiscent of the persistent three-note tattoo in Christopher Rouse’s Symphony No. 1, but Savikangas assured me during the post-concert reception that he was not familiar with Rouse’s piece and the similarities are a coincidence.
 It is further proof that great ideas don’t belong to any one person but are rather out there in the universe to be discovered and explored.”

 Watch and listen to the performance of Whisked Whistle by the Slovenian Philharmonic Orchestra, conducted by TaeJung Lee.
 In this video, recorded at the ISCM WMD 2015 festival Ljubljana in 2 OCT 2015 by the Slovenian Radio and TV Broadcasting Company, you’ll find the complete final concert of the WMD 2015 festival with music by composers Veli-Matti Puumala (another fellow Finn!), Vito Zuraj, Nina Šenk, me and Hèctor Parra, also with short interviews or “statements” by each composer before the performances of their pieces.
 Please find my interview in English (with Slovenian subtitles) at 1:00:02–1:01:51, followed by the performance of Whisked Whistle at 1:01:56–1:13:30.